louieyan/r4ds-exercise-solutions/tidy.md

 <div class="answer">

 The `separate()` function emits the warning "too few values".
-If we check the rows for keys beginning with `"newrel_"`, we see that `sexage` is messing, and `type = m014`.
+If we check the rows for keys beginning with `"newrel_"`, we see that `sexage` is missing, and `type = m014`.